Commercial Solar Resources

 Federal and State Incentive resources describe incentive programs currently available to Massachusetts commercial entities.

 Note that some details in the provided resources may not apply directly to Massachusetts, and given the constantly-evolving policy and regulatory environment, the information provided may become outdated.
-If you have a specific question about the resources or on a topic not covered in these resources, please visit the Frequently Asked Questions page or the Ask an Advisor page.
+If you have a specific question about the resources or on a topic not covered in these resources, please visit the Frequently Asked Questions page.
 Additionally, once a solar installer has been procured, they will likely be able to assist many of these steps including site assessment, understanding incentives and analysis of the economic feasibility.

 1.Commercial Solar Overview